Session for beginners: Your Session starts here

 What to do if you encounter bugs or other issues

-If you’ve run into bugs or issues using Session, please contact us via email at [email protected] above or the open group feedback.getsession.org — the team would love to hear your thoughts about Session!
+If you’ve run into bugs or issues using Session, please contact us via email at [email protected] or the Session open group (tap the icon and then select Session) — the team would love to hear your thoughts about Session!

 It may also be worth reading the Session FAQ.